 A few years back during prom and wedding season my hair stylist and I had a discussion about what was “in” for up-dos.
 She said, “You know, they are suppose to look more natural, as if the girl put little effort into it, kind of messy, like she just got out of bed.
 Yet in reality, she put out a lot of money and I took a lot of time to make it look like she just got out of bed.”
 I wouldn’t mind having some effortless hair though– no washing, styling, graying or hair products.
 My husband tells me that is called, “bald.”

 A recent trip to Round Top, Texas got me thinking about all this.
 Recently, my friend had to cancel at the last minute for our trip to the Round Top antique shows.
 She was not so happy about it.
 And if you have been there before you can understand why.
-So, I found myself in Round Top for sort of a day vacation– as I put aside the dailiness of life and escaped into the wonderland of decor, creativity, and junk made good.
-It is a place you can buy something like this bench and create extra seating.
-My son wonders when I will fix it up.
+So, I found myself in Round Top for sort of a “day-cation,” and escaped into the wonderland of decor, creativity, and junk made good.
+It is a place you can buy something like I bought — an old bench to create extra seating.
+Yet my son wonders when I will fix it up.

 My eye landed on a coffee table that was oval, painted and slightly distressed.
-It was also a good price and a good replacement for the one which cracked a leg–the result of having four boys.
+It was also a good price and a good replacement for the one which cracked a leg –the result of having four boys.
 I loved the “lines” of the table, and it had that comfortable, “don’t worry about me,” lived in look with just the right amount of distressing.
-It also was fairly effortless for the seller as I handed him over some cash and loaded it into my van.
-The man I bought it from wasn’t sure how old it was, or where he hauled it from orginally.
-He did share with me his paint and distressing technique, which he had perfected over years of experience.
-Junk made new– the result, an effortless looking table!
+Though it looked lived in I know the man I bought it from spent some time and talent to make it look this way.
+It wasn’t effortless for him.